 Group management procedures apply to on-network VAL service only.

 Group creation provides a dedicated VAL group to individual VAL users to enable the required communication for one or multiple VAL services.
 This includes the normal group creation by administrators or by authorized user/UE.

-NOTE: If an authorized VAL user/UE wants to participate in a new group created by the authorized VAL user/UE, then the authorized VAL user/UE needs to have been included in the new group as a member.
+The group management server supports the external group identifier within the VAL group document to enable the SEAL servers to consume the NEF services for the member UEs of the VAL group.NOTE: If an authorized VAL user/UE wants to participate in a new group created by the authorized VAL user/UE, then the authorized VAL user/UE needs to have been included in the new group as a member.